dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 Service providers might seem like a good idea: big companies with experts, all looking after our data; think Google Drive, Apple iCloud, Amazon Web Services, or even Microsoft services like Outlook, Office 365 and OneDrive.

-These companies create pretty advanced security setups, but their solutions are designed for very complex products that require a constant battle between security, convenience, and customer satisfaction.
+These companies create pretty advanced security setups, but their solutions are designed for very complex products that require a compromise between security, convenience, and customer satisfaction.

 Bitcoin security doesn't have to be so complicated because:
 - we don't need copies distributed around the world,
 - we don't need instant access to it at any time of the day,
 - and we also don't need surveillance tools to detect illegal or copyrighted content to satisfy business responsibilities.

+Our own security setups can be tailored, fit for purpose, and therefore can be more secure _and_ simpler.

 Worse still, service providers specialise in identity based security.
 When we create a Google account, we provide personally identifying information and this is the reason why identity theft is so lucrative.
 Using stolen personal information to access online services is very effective for attackers to get access to our personal and private data.